DS-Saad-Ahmed-Masood/DS-Saad-Ahmed-Masood/README.md

 # Hi there! 👋

 I'm SAAD AHMED MASOOD, a versatile data professional passionate about turning raw data into actionable insights.
-With a background in Masters in Computer Science, Core Data Science along Aviation Expertise and experienced Flight Operation Officer, I thrive on tackling complex problems and leveraging data-driven approaches to drive decision-making and innovation.
+With a background in Masters in Computer Science core Data Science along Aviation Expertise and experienced Flight Operation Officer & Route Analyst, I thrive on tackling complex problems and leveraging data-driven approaches to drive decision-making and innovation.

 ## About Me